-- rents from real property; - interest on debt secured by a mortgage on real property or on interests in real property; - dividends or other distributions on, and gain from the sale of, shares in other REITs; - gain from the sale of real estate assets; - income and gain derived from foreclosure property (as described below); - income derived from a REMIC in proportion to the real estate assets held by the REMIC, unless at least 95% of the REMIC's assets are real estate assets, in which case all of the income derived from the REMIC; and - income derived from the temporary investment of new capital that is attributable to the issuance of our stock or a public offering of our debt with a maturity date of at least five years and that we receive during the one-year period beginning on the date on which we received such new capital.
+- · rents from real property; - interest on debt secured by a mortgage on real property or on interests in real property; - · dividends or other distributions on, and gain from the sale of, shares in other REITs; - gain from the sale of real estate assets; - income and gain derived from foreclosure property (as described below); - income derived from a REMIC in proportion to the real estate assets held by the REMIC, unless at least 95% of the REMIC's assets are real estate assets, in which case all of the income derived from the REMIC; and - income derived from the temporary investment of new capital that is attributable to the issuance of our stock or a public offering of our debt with a maturity date of at least five years and that we receive during the one-year period beginning on the date on which we received such new capital.

 Second, in general, at least 95% of our gross income for each taxable year must consist of income that is qualifying income for purposes of the 75% gross income test (except for income derived from the temporary investment of new capital), other types of interest and dividends, gain from the sale or disposition of stock or securities or any combination of these.
 Certain income items do not qualify for either gross income test.
 Other types of income are excluded from both the numerator and the denominator in one or both of the gross income tests.
 For example, gross income from the sale of property that we hold primarily for sale to customers in the ordinary course of business, income and gain from "hedging transactions," as defined in "-Hedging Transactions," and gross income attributable to cancellation of indebtedness, or "COD," income will be excluded from both the numerator and the denominator for purposes of both the 75% and 95% gross income tests.
 In addition, certain foreign currency gains will be excluded from gross income for purposes of one or both of the gross income tests.
 See "-Foreign Currency Gain."
-For purposes of the 75% and 95% gross income tests, we are treated as receiving our proportionate share of our operating partnership's gross income tests.
+For purposes of the 75% and 95% gross income tests, we are treated as receiving our proportionate share of our operating partnership's gross income.
+We will monitor the amount of our non-qualifying income and will seek to manage our investment portfolio to comply at all time with the gross income tests.
 The following paragraphs discuss the specific application of the gross income tests to us.